Ai no Kusabi: Minor characters

 The young castrated boy that serves as Iason's Furniture and Riki's caretaker, replacing Daryl after his death.
-Much like Daryl, Cal is dutiful and quiet, but wasn't overly attentive to Riki as Daryl was.
-As Riki met Cal after he learns that all Furniture are secretly from Ceres, Riki treats Cal with more respect than he did with Daryl, and the two established a more professional relationship, as Riki wishes not to get attached to Cal.
+Much like Daryl, Cal is dutiful and quiet, but is not overly attentive to Riki as Daryl was.
+As Riki met Cal after he learned that all Furniture are secretly from Ceres, Riki treats Cal with more respect than he did with Daryl, and the two established a more professional relationship, as Riki wishes not to get attached to Cal.